 For residents, we hold a monthly journal club, provide two weeks for resident scholarly activity each year, offer additional elective time for scholarly activity, and host a Radiology Scholarly Activity Day each year that coincides with resident graduation day.
 We have a written policy for resident travel to national meetings that includes attendance at the entire conference if presenting and various levels of travel reimbursement depending on the meeting and presentation type.

 The Department of Radiology provides imaging and interventional services for the 700-bed University of Mississippi Medical Center.
-The Medical Center encompasses University Hospital (Adult), Conerly Critical Care Hospital, Batson Children’s Hospital, and Wiser Hospital for Women and Infants.
+The Medical Center encompasses University Hospital (Adult), Conerly Critical Care Hospital, Children's of Mississippi, and Wiser Hospital for Women and Infants.
 UMMC is also a Level 1 Trauma Center, Comprehensive Cancer Center, and Organ Transplantation Facility.
 In addition, outreach radiologic services are provided to local and regional community hospitals.
 Interventional services are also provided to the G.V.
 "Sonny" Montgomery VA Hospital and Merit Health River Oaks Hospital.

 Throughout the divisions of Neuroradiology, Body Imaging, Breast Imaging, Emergency Radiology, Cardiac Imaging, Musculoskeletal Radiology, Pediatric Radiology, Nuclear Medicine, and Interventional Radiology, our department provides support for numerous tumor boards and multidisciplinary conferences.
 UMMC Radiology is the only provider of pediatric MR with monitored sedation in the state of Mississippi.
 UMMC hosts one of the highest volume PET-CT centers in the South with some of the most complex pathology.
 Our experienced faculty and state of the art equipment, allow the UMMC Department of Radiology to bring the best possible care to our patients.